eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

     delivered to any potential consumer (yet).
 However, if the message type is `CON` (*at least once* semantics), then the adapter waits for the message to be delivered and accepted by a downstream consumer before responding with this status code.
   * 4.00 (Bad Request): The request cannot be processed.
 Possible reasons include:
-         * the request body is empty and the *URI-query* option doesn't contain the `empty` parameter
+         * the request body is empty, and the *URI-query* option doesn't contain the `empty` parameter.
   * 4.03 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
     Possible reasons for this include:
         * The given tenant is not allowed to use this protocol adapter.